Why is the Newburgh-Beacon Bridge Also Known as Hamilton Fish?

 The other day I was driving over the Newburgh Beacon Bridge and actually got close enough to read the sign.
 As I drove past, I spotted Hamilton Fish on the sign as well.

-Thankfully, my sister was with me and I had her do research into why that name was on the sign.
-I knew that with the Hudson Valley’s extensive amount of historical sites, events and places that the name had to mean something.
+I knew that with the Hudson Valley’s extensive amount of historical sites, events, and places that the name had to mean something.

 This bridge is in honor of Hamilton Fish, himself.
-In 1848, Fish served the role as governor of New York.
-He was also selected as Secretary of State by President Ulysses S. Grant in 1869 and served as the United State Senator.
+In 1848, Fish served the role of governor of New York.
+He was also selected as Secretary of State by President Ulysses S. Grant in 1869 and served as the United States Senator.

 I was excited to find out the history behind his historic and popular bridge.
-Sometimes I remember to be present, look around and truly take in the beauty of the Hudson Valley.
-I didn't realized that certain bridges were named after people who are native to this area or served a purpose.
+Sometimes I remember to be present, look around, and truly take in the beauty of the Hudson Valley.
+I didn't realize that certain bridges were named after people who are native to this area or served a purpose.